MarkMindCkm/obsidian-markmind/README.md

 ### About screenshot folder of rect annotations

-1. you can set up folder path ( this is a relative path , pointer to your folder of your vault )  to save  screenshot folder of rect annotations in setting tab
+1. you can set up folder path ( this is a relative path , pointer to  folder of your vault )  to save  screenshot folder of rect annotations in setting tab
 2. or you can add folder path in yaml

 ```